Weights for relative motives; relation with mixed complexes of sheaves: Preliminaries: relative motives and weight structures

 \end{defi}

 \begin{rema} 1.
-If $B$ is a full subcategory of an additive $C$, and $C$ is idempotent complete and closed with respect to arbitrary small coproducts, then there exists a natural full embedding of the big hull of $B$ into $C$.
+If $B$ is a full subcategory of compact objects in an additive $C$, and $C$ is idempotent complete and closed with respect to arbitrary small coproducts, then there exists a natural full embedding of the big hull of $B$ into $C$.
 Note here: if $C$ is triangulated and closed with respect to arbitrary small coproducts, then it is necessarily idempotent complete (see Proposition 1.6.8 of \cite{neebook}).

-2. A simple (and yet useful) example of a weight structure is given by the stupid filtration on $K(B)\supset K^b(B)$ for an arbitrary additive category $B$.
-In this case $K(B)^{w\le 0}$ (resp. $K(B)^{w\ge 0}$) will be the class of complexes that are homotopy equivalent to complexes concentrated in degrees $\le 0$ (resp. $\ge 0$).
+2. A simple (and yet useful) example of a weight structure comes from the stupid filtration on the homotopy categories of cohomological complexes $K(B)\supset K^b(B)$ for an arbitrary additive category $B$.
+In this case $K(B)_{w\le 0}$ (resp. $K(B)_{w\ge 0}$) will be the class of complexes that are homotopy equivalent to complexes concentrated in degrees $\ge 0$ (resp. $\le 0$).
 The heart of this weight structure (either for $K(B)$ or for $K^b(B)$) is the the Karoubi-closure of $B$ in the corresponding category.
+We will use the notation $K(B)_{[i,j]}$ below following Definition \ref{dwstr}(IV).